 The DWB is work in progress, aiming at developing a set of information models and application components that collaborate through agreed software interfaces.
 That is, each component of the Workbench applications uses services from other applications, but at the same time does not need to know about the internal design and implementation of them (encapsulation principle).
 The goal is increased reuse and collaboration across project and national borders.

-Currently, three institutions with four editors are involved: the Bavarian Natural History Collections with the SNSB IT Center, the University of Bayreuth, Mycology and Ecoinformatics and Applied Computer Science IV and the Museum für Naturkunde Berlin – the MfN since 2013 in replacement of the Julius Kühn-Institut Berlin.
+Currently, three institutions with DWB editors and DWB staff for software development are involved: the Bavarian Natural History Collections with the SNSB IT Center, the University of Bayreuth, Mycology and Ecoinformatics and the Museum für Naturkunde Berlin – the MfN since 2013 in replacement of the Julius Kühn-Institut Berlin.

 Software tools for collecting, organising, transforming and accessing bio- and geodiversity information